Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Copyright Infringement

-Previous researches have revealed significant privacy vulnerabilities in the outputs of diffusion models.
-For instance, membership inference~\citep{cilloni2023privacythreatsstablediffusion} has achieved success rates exceeding 60\%; data extraction and reproduction~\citep{somepalli2023diffusion, carlini2023extracting} have shown that diffusion models can memorize and reproduce individual training images.
-Building on these findings, we hypothesize that diffusion models exhibit almost \emph{no} conditional differential privacy, but with much more publicity:
+Some researchers~\cite{cilloni2023privacythreatsstablediffusion, somepalli2023diffusion, carlini2023extracting} have revealed significant privacy vulnerabilities in the outputs of diffusion models.
+For instance, membership inference~\cite{cilloni2023privacythreatsstablediffusion} has achieved success rates exceeding 60\%; data extraction and reproduction~\cite{somepalli2023diffusion, carlini2023extracting} have shown that diffusion models can memorize and reproduce individual training images.
+It suggests that these models exhibit almost \emph{no} conditional differential privacy regarding the training dataset, but with more publicity:

 \begin{definition}[Conditional Publicity for Diffusion Models] A diffusion model $G(p)$ conditioned on an input $p$ (e.g., a text prompt) is said to satisfy \emph{$\epsilon$-conditional publicity} if there exist neighbouring training datasets $D$ and $D'$ that differ in a single element (which is corresponding to a concept within the semantic neighborhood $U(p)$ of the input $p$), and there exists at least one measurable subset $S \subseteq \{G(p_i) \mid p_i \in U(p)\}$ such that: